Medically reviewed by

 Experts think that only individuals in 70 families across Europe, the United States, China, Japan, and Australia are carriers of the disease-causing gene.

 Generally, prion diseases are infrequent.
-Scientists estimate that approximately one person per million members of the general population is affected annually by prion disorders.
+Scientists estimate that prion disorders affect approximately one person per million members of the general population annually.

 Because rare diseases are frequently misdiagnosed or undiagnosed, it’s challenging to determine the accurate number of people living with fatal familial insomnia in the general population.